CapstoneProjectTSU/SeniorProject1/README.md

 # SeniorProject1

 This is how you make a repository and save work we have done.
 Others can modify and add work to what we have done.
+Here is Dr. Rogers's addition to the README.md file